jcomeauictx/bootblock/README.md

 the hexadecimal and change 00 (or whatever it happens to be) to 90, hexadecimal for `nop`. now you `xxd -r sdb1.boot.xxd sdb1.nopinserted.boot.dat`. then you can disassemble it more or less correctly.

+with the Bochs emulator you can step through the code and see what it's doing. first make a floppy image using `bximage`.